Skip to main content

 TSU Technical Support Unit

-The NAMA Facility – an agile, grant-based and multi-donor mitigation fund – efficiently distributes and mobilises finance for carbon-neutral development.
+The Mitigation Action Facility – an agile, grant-based and multi-donor mitigation fund – efficiently distributes and mobilises finance for carbon-neutral development.

-The NAMA Facility offers structured processes as well as financial mechanisms and technical support to partner countries to meet their climate goals.
+The Mitigation Action Facility offers structured processes as well as financial mechanisms and technical support to partner countries to meet their climate goals.

-The NAMA Facility provides tailor-made finance for climate change mitigation projects in all sectors, notably energy efficiency, renewable energy, transportation, waste and agriculture, forestry and other land uses (AFOLU).
+The Mitigation Action Facility provides tailor-made finance for climate change mitigation projects mainly in the three priority sectors energy, transport and industry.
 Partner countries, or implementing organisations on their behalf, can apply for funding through open competitive Calls.
-The most ambitious and feasible mitigation projects, which are called NAMA Support Projects (NSPs), are selected for support.
+The most ambitious and feasible mitigation projects are selected for support.

 This support catalyses investment, strengthens capacities and triggers behaviour change, resulting in transformational sector-wide shifts to improve livelihoods, create co-benefits and establish carbon-neutral development pathways.